The Bioavailability of Different Forms of Vitamin C (Ascorbic Acid)

 PureWay-C® is composed of vitamin C and lipid metabolites.
 Two cell culture studies using PureWay-C® have been published by the same investigators (18, 19), but in vivo data are currently lacking.
 A small study in healthy adults found that serum levels of vitamin C did not differ when a single oral dose (1 gram) of either PureWay-C® or ascorbic acid was administered (20).

 Another formulation of vitamin C, liposomal-encapsulated vitamin C (e.g., Lypo-spheric™ vitamin C) is now commercially available.
-However, data regarding the bioavailability of liposomal-encapsulated vitamin C are not currently available.
+One report suggested that liposomal-encapsulated vitamin C may be better absorbed than the vitamin in a non-encapsulated form (21).

 Large-scale, pharmacokinetic studies are needed to determine how the bioavailability of these vitamin C formulations compares to that of ascorbic acid.